-If you don't have a trailer, support the boat like a Correct Craft recommended trailer.
+If you do not have a trailer, support the boat like a Correct Craft dealer recommended trailer.
 It is important to have an even weight distribution.

 If you do not have a dealer or marina nearby and must arrange winter storage yourself, contact your regional warehouse.